xJeris/EQEMU_Item_Expansions/README.md

 # EQEMU: Items by Expansion
 List of items by ID, and Name in the EQ Emulator database tables (vanilla install), along with the expansion they were released in (i.e., MIN_EXPANSION).
 <br/><br/>
+Omens of War will be the last expansion with nearly complete data for items.
+Mirroring the progress of projecteq.
+There will be some items from expansions beyond that in the tables however.
+<br/><br/>

 ## Sources
 <ul>